atreyasha/spp-explainability/docs/develop.md

     1.  **TODO** run baseline SoPa on sample data for prototyping

-        1.  make workflow to download glove embeddings and place them in correct location

-        2.  activate intel-mkl-2019.3, cuda-8.0 in sbatch scripts

-        3.  test SoPa on sample data in repository to ensure it works out-of-the-box -\> debug dependencies here where necessary
+        1.  test SoPa on sample data in repository to ensure it works out-of-the-box -\> debug dependencies here where necessary -\> use cpu and gpu directly on s3it if possible

-        4.  attempt to run baseline SoPa on new NLU data given enough time
+        2.  attempt to run baseline SoPa on new NLU data given enough time

+        3.  activate cuda-8.0 in sbatch scripts, possibly intel-mkl if it does not work via python scripts

+        4.  use debug mode and low runtime for quick slurm runs

+        5.  make list of all useful commands for slurm

     2.  **TODO** write proposal and manuscript with key research questions -\> address points directly from step 3